cosmos72/schemesh/doc/shell/env.md

 * `#f` shortcut for the current scheme job, i.e. (sh-current-job)

 ##### (sh-env-ref)
-`(sh-env-ref job-or-id name)` returns the string value of environment variable `name` for specified job or job-id.
+`(sh-env-ref job-or-id name)` returns the immutable string value of environment variable `name` for specified job or job-id.
 Argument `name` must be a string.
 Returns the empty string if environment variable `name` is not found.

 ##### (sh-env-set!)